apostrophecms/apostrophe-documentation/modules/apostrophe-docs/index.md

 to false.
 Doing so is *not recommended* for normal operation but has valid applications in automated testing.

+**`deconflictSlugs`: by default, Apostrophe will suggest nonconflicting slugs based on the title as the user types the title of a page or piece.
+If you do not want this feature and would prefer that the user encouter a clear error message every time their slug is in conflict, forcing them to make a manual choice, explicitly set this option to `false`.

 ## Methods
 ### enableCollection(*callback*) *[api]*